rine77/homeassistant-edupage/README.md

 # homeassistant-edupage
-An integratoion of the EduPage Schooling System
+An HomeAssistant integration of the EduPage Schooling System based on the edupage_api library found here https://github.com/EdupageAPI/edupage-api